Serving South Jersey

 Law Offices of Craig A. Altman - Updated Logo Marquee

-1. Seek specialized medical treatment: Neuro‑trauma care within 24 hours improves outcomes and documents the injury.
+1. Seek emergency medical treatment.
+Neuro‑trauma care within 24 hours improves outcomes and documents the injury.

 2. Request your police accident report if the injury stemmed from a motor vehicle accident.